nrfconnect/sdk-nrf/doc/nrf/gsg_guides/nrf7002_gs.rst

 On your computer, install `nRF Connect for Desktop`_.
 After installing and starting the application, install the Programmer app.

-You must also install a terminal emulator, such as `nRF Connect Serial Terminal`_, the nRF Terminal (part of the `nRF Connect for Visual Studio Code`_ extension), or PuTTY. nRF Connect Serial Terminal is the recommended method for :ref:`nrf70_gs_connecting`.
+You must also install a terminal emulator, such as the `Serial Terminal app`_, the nRF Terminal (part of the `nRF Connect for Visual Studio Code`_ extension), or PuTTY.
+The Serial Terminal app is the recommended method for :ref:`nrf70_gs_connecting`.

 On your mobile device, install the `nRF Connect for Mobile`_ application from the corresponding application store.